Patrol torpedo boat PT-109: Specifications

 The 80 ft Elco MTBs were the largest PT boats operated by the U.S. Navy during World War II.
 They had strong wooden hulls, constructed of two layers of 1 in mahogany planking, excellent for speed and reasonably adequate for seakeeping, but providing limited protection in combat.

 Engines

 PT-109 was powered by three 12-cylinder 1500 hp Packard 4M-2500 marinized aero gasoline engines (one per propeller shaft), with a designed top speed of 41 kn.

-To accommodate three engines in the boat's narrow beam (and improve weight distribution) they were staggered fore-and-aft, with the two outboard motors mounted with their output shafts facing forward and power transmitted through V-drive gearboxes to their respective propeller shafts.
+To accommodate three engines in the boat's narrow beam (and improve weight distribution), they were staggered fore-and-aft, with the two outboard motors mounted with their output shafts facing forward and power transmitted through V-drive gearboxes to their respective propeller shafts.
 The center engine was mounted forward of the outboard pair in a conventional orientation, with power transmitted directly from its output end to an extended propeller shaft.

-The engines were fitted with mufflers on the transom both to mask the engines' noise from the enemy and to improve the crew's chance of hearing enemy aircraft.
-These directed the exhaust underwater at idle and extreme low speeds, and were bypassed for anything faster.
+The engines were fitted with mufflers on the transom, both to mask the engines' noise from the enemy and to improve the crew's chance of hearing enemy aircraft.
+These directed the exhaust underwater at idle and extremely low speeds and were bypassed for anything faster.